livepeer/docs/docs/source/node.rst

   $ livepeer

 Note: by default Livepeer listens to the local interface.
-This means if you are running Livepeer on a cloud-hosted instance, you need to set the ``--rtmpIP 0.0.0.0`` flag.
+This means if you are running Livepeer on a cloud-hosted instance, you need to set the ``--rtmpAddr 0.0.0.0:1935`` flag.
+However, there is no security built into the RTMP listener, so use with caution.

-One word of caution about setting ``--httpIP``.
-The CLI interface works via HTTP, and from there it can bond and transfer LPT, deposit and withdraw ETH, initialize rounds, manage broadcast and transcoding configurations, and so forth.
-Hence, mis-configuring ``--httpIP`` may open up your node to the world for manipulation!
-Only set ``--httpIP`` if you need to remotely configure your node, and you know how to restrict access from the outside world.
-Most users don't have a need for this, so it is strongly recommended to leave ``--httpIP`` alone.
+There are two other options that control the use of Livepeer services.
+The first is the API for the CLI interface.
+The CLI is meant to be a control interface towards the node: it can bond and transfer LPT, deposit and withdraw ETH, initialize rounds, manage broadcast and transcoding configurations, and so forth.
+Hence, it is strongly recommended to keep the CLI internal-only: the default setting is ```--cliAddr 127.0.0.1:7935``.
+Only change the listening IP if you need to remotely configure your node, and you are absolutely certain that the listening interface is secure from the outside world.

+The second option is the RPC/HTTP port.
+Broadcasters and transcoders use RPC messaging to interact and users can view streams via HTTP.
+The RPC and HTTP functions share the same port, and are configured with the same option.
+For the broadcaster, the default is ``-httpAddr 127.0.0.1:8935`` .
+For transcoders, the default is ``-httpAddr 0.0.0.0:8935``.

 .. _offchain: